1ramkrishnan/1Ramkrishnan.github.io/README.md

 ### About

-I am a fintech industry professional with over 9 years of experience in capital markets, software development, and project management.
-I have deep expertise in application lifecycle management and am passionate about delivering high-quality software solutions that meet business needs.
+I have nine years of experience as a fintech industry professional, working on capital markets, software development, and project management.
+I excel at application lifecycle management and deliver high-quality software solutions that align with business objectives.

-In my free time, I enjoy exploring new technologies and learning about emerging trends in the fintech industry.
-I am also an avid podcast listener and enjoy staying up-to-date with the latest news and research in my field.
+I am always curious about new technologies and emerging trends in the fintech industry.
+I keep myself updated with the latest news and research in my field by listening to podcasts regularly.
+I also enjoy learning new skills and exploring new challenges.

 💬 Ask me about anything [here](https://wa.me/message/44OBR2ND4KVQI1)